GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **2. Enhance `answerGs1Questions` for Structured RAG Input & Citation**
 *   **Date:** October 26, 2023
 *   **Objective:** Modify the `answerGs1Questions` flow to accept structured document chunks and enable the AI to cite sources in its answers, moving towards a more mature RAG pipeline.
+This includes asking the AI to generate its reasoning steps.
 *   **Changes:**
     *   **`src/ai/schemas.ts`**:
         *   `AnswerGs1QuestionsInputSchema` updated to expect `documentChunks: z.array(DocumentChunkSchema)` instead of `documentContent: z.string()`. `DocumentChunkSchema` includes `content`, `sourceName`, `pageNumber` (optional), and `sectionTitle` (optional).
     *   **`src/ai/flows/answer-gs1-questions.ts`**:
         *   Input type updated to use the new schema.
-        *   `AnswerGs1QuestionsOutputSchema` now includes `citedSources: z.array(CitedSourceSchema).optional()`. `CitedSourceSchema` mirrors the metadata fields of `DocumentChunkSchema`.
+        *   `AnswerGs1QuestionsOutputSchema` now includes `citedSources: z.array(CitedSourceSchema).optional()` and `reasoningSteps: z.array(z.string()).optional()`. `CitedSourceSchema` mirrors the metadata fields of `DocumentChunkSchema`.
         *   The prompt was revised to:
             *   Iterate through `documentChunks` using Handlebars `{{#each}}`.
             *   Display `content`, `sourceName`, `pageNumber`, and `sectionTitle` for each chunk to the LLM.
-            *   Instruct the LLM to base its answer solely on provided content and to populate the `citedSources` output field.
+            *   Instruct the LLM to base its answer solely on provided content, to populate the `citedSources` output field, and to generate `reasoningSteps`.
     *   **`src/lib/actions/ai-actions.ts`**:
         *   `handleAnswerGs1Questions` now expects `QaPageFormValues` (with `documentContent: string` and `question: string`) from the client.
         *   It transforms the `documentContent` string into a single-element `documentChunks` array (with a default `sourceName: "Provided Document"`) before passing it to the `answerGs1Questions` flow.
 This maintains UI simplicity for now.